Page Container

 Click and drop the Page Container Widget onto the Frame page.
 This will serve as the dynamic content area where the pages (Home, About, etc.) will be displayed based on user navigation.

-Add a Rule for Page Load: Set a rule that triggers when the page is loaded, and configure the action to Change Page.
+Add a Rule for Page Load: Set a rule that triggers when the event of interest occurs (such as a page is loaded, or a widget element is clicked), and configure the action to Change Page.
 In the Change Page action, select Home as the target page.
 Make sure to specify the Page Container as the target container to display the content.

 Add Navigation Rules for the Navbar: